A kidney stone is a solid mass made up of tiny crystals. One or more stones can be in the kidney or ureter at the same time.

 Calcium stones can also form from combining with phosphate or carbonate.

 The biggest risk factor for kidney stones is not drinking enough fluids.
 Kidney stones are more likely to occur if you make less than 1 liter of urine a day.

-You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
+You may not have symptoms until the stones move down the ureters.
+These are the tubes that carry urine into your bladder.
 When this happens, the stones can block the flow of urine out of the kidneys.

-The main symptom is severe pain that starts suddenly and may go away suddenly:
+The main symptom is severe pain.
+It starts suddenly and may go away suddenly: